 - 1. The misconduct alleged to have been committed. - 2.
-The date, time, and place of the alleged misconduct and other relevant circumstances. - 3.
-The date, time, and location of the hearing, most often three business days after the date of notice, dependent on the timing of the occurrence in light of the University calendar. - 4.
-That if the student desires to present one or more witnesses, the student must prepare a list of the persons whom the student may present as witnesses and/or whose statements may be offered as evidence at the hearing and submit the list to applicable University officials prior to the hearing.
+The date, time, and place of the alleged misconduct and other relevant circumstances. - The date, time, and location of the hearing, most often three business days after the date of notice, dependent on the timing of the occurrence in light of the University calendar. - 4.
+That if the student desires to present one or more witnesses, the student must prepare a list of the persons whom the student may present as witnesses and/or whose statements may be offered as evidence at the hearing and submit the list to applicable University officials prior to the hearing. - 5.
+It may also be deemed appropriate that a student can schedule a hearing within a given period of time at their convenience, most often within 3-5 business days from the delivery of the hearing invitation.